IN THE MOUNTAINS OF FIRE

 Friday, November 20, 2708

 (Jake sleepwalked through all our classes.
 I actually had to help steady him up and down the stairs and keep him moving.
-I had to keep an eye on him all day long, worrying, keeping an eye on bullies among teachers and students alike who might leap on the stumbling prey
+I had to keep an eye on him all day long, worrying, watching out for bullies among teachers and students alike who might leap on the stumbling prey

 So by now I couldn’t feel more of a wreck if you’d shoved me off the roof.
 I could sleep for a solid week, I think, and oh how I really, really, really looked forward to bedtime!